zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 #### Using the init-package

-You initialize your cluster by running the command `zarf init`, which will search your current working directory for a file that matches the name `zarf-init-{ARCHITECTURE}.tar.zst` where the `ARCHITECTURE` matches the architecture of the host you are running on.
+You initialize your cluster by running the command `zarf init`, which will search your current working directory for a file that matches the name `zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst` where the `ARCHITECTURE` matches the architecture of the host you are running on.
 If the machine your are deploying onto has a different machine architecture, you will have to specify the name of the architecture you are deploying onto.
-For example, if you are on a arm64 machine but are deploying on a amd64 machine, you will run `zarf init zarf-init-amd64.tar.zst`
+For example, if you are on a arm64 machine but are deploying on a amd64 machine, you will run `zarf init zarf-init-amd64-v0.24.0.tar.zst`

-At the end of the day, init packages are just like other packages, meaning they can also be run with `zarf package deploy zarf-init-{ARCHITECTURE}.tar.zst`
+At the end of the day, init packages are just like other packages, meaning they can also be run with `zarf package deploy zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst`

 Init configs are not something you will have to create yourself unless you really want to customize how your cluster is installed / configured (i.e. if you wanted to use the init process to install a specifically configured k3s cluster onto your host machine), and even then it is often easier to create a specific package to do that before your run the init package.